appsquickly/typhoon-example/README.md

 Just a few lines of XML.
 These components are used in a few places.
 You could use a traditional sharedInstance, but then how would you:

-* Test them in isolation.
+* Test the classes that use them in isolation.
-* Configure them for both production and test scenarios.
+* Configure the shared instances for both production and test scenarios.

 ```xml